 • Report maintenance issues immediately.

-Michigan Landlord Rights and Responsibilities
+Landlord Rights and Responsibilities in Michigan

 In Michigan, a landlord has the right to: